Symmetry restoration in mean-field approaches: Projection methods in other mesoscopic systems beyond atomic nuclei

 Starting with the early 2000's, the two-step methodology that combines symmetry breaking with subsequent symmetry restoration was employed extensively to investigate the physics of quantum dots.
-In particular, using the L\"{o}wdin projection for restoring the total spin, \cite{(Yan01)} investigated the coupling and dissociation of two electrons in a double-well confinement (artificial H$_2$ molecule).
-It was found that, unlike the mean-field UHF result, restoration of the spin symmetry yields the correct result of a singlet ground state, with the triplet state being always an excited one.
-It was further shown that the projected wave functions have the structure of a Heitler-London or generalized valence-bond configuration.
-With increasing interdot barrier or increasing magnetic field, the double quantum-dot behavior resembles the physics of dissociation of a H$_2$ natural molecule.
-In addition to the spin restoration, the formation of a 2e rotating Wigner molecule was described in \cite{(Yan02b)} by restoring simultaneously the total angular momentum in the case of two electrons confined in a parabolic (circularly symmetric) single-well quantum dot.
+In particular, using the L\"{o}wdin projection for restoring the total spin, \citeasnoun{(Yan01)} investigated the coupling and dissociation of two electrons in a double-well confinement (artificial H$_2$ molecule), see {\Sec}~\ref{exh2}.
+In addition to the spin restoration, the formation of a two-electron rotating Wigner molecule was described in \citeasnoun{(Yan02b)} by restoring simultaneously the total angular momentum in the case of two electrons confined in a parabolic (circularly symmetric) single-well quantum dot.